6uoMycop/notes/zookeeper/Coordination.md

 # ZooKeeper: Distributed Process Coordination

+## The C client
+### Setting Up the Development Environment

+In the directory where you unpacked the ZooKeeper distribution, there is a file called *build.xml*.
+This file has the instructions required for *ant* to build everything.

 ## ZooKeeper Internals
 ### Zab: Broadcasting State Updates
 Upon receiving a write request, a follower forwards it to the leader.
 The leader executes the request speculatively and broadcasts the result of the execution as a state update, in the form of a transaction.
 A transaction comprises the exact set of changes that a server must apply to the data tree when the transaction is committed.
 The data tree is the data structure holding the ZooKeeper state (see `DataTree`).